tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 1. Bulletproof Range Proof

-   The choice between using Dalek's Bulletproofs MPC Protocol or Grin's multiparty Bulletproof to construct a multiparty range proof important.
-Although using Dalek's method involves more rounds of communication, with a slightly larger proof size and the requirement to have the coins colored, it poses definite advantageous.
-It trumps on security while executing the protocol and wallet reconstruct ability.
+   The choice between using Dalek's Bulletproofs MPC Protocol or Grin's multiparty Bulletproof to construct a multiparty range proof is important.
+Although using Dalek's method involves more rounds of communication, with a slightly larger proof size and the requirement to have the coins colored, it has definite advantages.
+It trumps on security while executing the protocol and wallet reconstructability.

 1. Practicality